Andaya334/Spotify-Recommendation/README.md

 # Spotify-Recommendation
 Machine Learning Project along with EDA and database management

-This project produces a full stack project.
+This project produces a music recommendation system.

 ### back-end